 a.
 Type: Select the appliance server type.

 –Active Server: (Default) Select Active Server for a single appliance, or if the appliance is the active server in a redundant configuration.

 –Standby Server: Select Standby Server if the appliance is the standby (backup) server in a redundant configuration.
-A standby server must have the exact same configuration settings as the active except the network addressees, hostname, and HA license.
+A standby server must exactly have the same configuration settings as the active except the network addresses, hostname, and HA license.

 b.
 Site Name: Enter a description to identify the appliance on the network.
 This field is disabled for a standby appliance since the standby server assumes the primary server name if a failover occurs.
 Enter any combination of letters and numbers up to 32 characters.
 Spaces are not allowed.
 Dashes and underscore characters are allowed.

 Step 2 Enter the initial user settings to define the administrator password and email address, as shown in Figure 2.